graalvm/graalvm-demos/micronaut-hello-rest-maven/README-Cloud-Shell.md

 # Micronaut Hello World REST App with GraalVM Enterprise in OCI Cloud Shell

-This sample shows how you can get started quickly with GraalVM Enterprise Edition in Oracle Cloud Infrastructre (OCI) Cloud Shell.
-This sample uses a simple hello world REST application built with the Micronaut framework and GraalVM Enterprise Native Image and JDK (Java Development Kit).
+This example shows how you can get started quickly with GraalVM Enterprise Edition in Oracle Cloud Infrastructre (OCI) Cloud Shell.
+This example uses a simple hello world REST application built with the Micronaut framework and GraalVM Enterprise Native Image and JDK (Java Development Kit).

 ## What is GraalVM?